duoyuncloud/ModelConverterTool/docs/cli.md

 bits: 4
 group_size: 128
 sym: true
-desc: my custom quant
+desc_act: true
 ```

-All parameters in the quantization config will be passed to the quantizer for fine-grained control.
+All parameters in the quantization config will be passed to the quantizer for fine-grained control (unsupported keys will be ignored).

 ## Advanced Usage
 - Combining multiple options for custom workflows